 Read more on the Law on Social Insurance.

-A male employee is entitled up to 14 days of paternity leave within the first 30 days after the day of childbirth.
+A male employee is entitled to 5 to 14 days of paternity leave within the first 30 days after the day of childbirth.
 The number of days off depends on whether it is a single child or multiple births and if it is natural or surgical birth.

 Read more on the Law on Social Insurance.